 - Write about your ideal health and wellness system for long-term success.

-- Write about societal standards of health and wellness.
+- Societal standards of health and wellness.

 Tips for Expanding on these Writing Prompts: